-Groundwater modeling for Presumptive Alternative 1 indicates that, although the secondary source of groundwater impacts (underlying saturated soils that have been in contact with CCR-impacted groundwater) will remain in place, concentrations will begin to decline after cover system construction is complete and are predicted to meet the GWPS within two years after cover completion.
+Groundwater modeling for IEPA-Approved Alternative 1 indicates that, although the secondary source of groundwater impacts (underlying saturated soils that have been in contact with CCR-impacted groundwater) will remain in place, concentrations will begin to decline within months after cover system construction is complete.

-Adding a groundwater cutoff wall and hydraulic gradient control system to Presumptive Alternative 1 (i.e., Alternative 3) may enhance the secondary source control effectiveness, but would increase the implementation timeframe, such that it is not expected to have a meaningful impact on the time to meet the GWPS relative to Presumptive Alternative 1.
-The ability of Alternative 3 to effectively reduce groundwater concentrations and attain GWPS will have a high dependence upon the ability to key the groundwater cutoff wall into a low-permeability geologic unit beneath AP2 (presumably bedrock).
+Adding a groundwater cutoff wall and hydraulic gradient control system to IEPA-Approved Alternative 1 (i.e., Alternative 3) may enhance the secondary source control effectiveness, but also increases the implementation timeframe relative to IEPA-Approved Alternative 1 due to the need to design and permit the groundwater cutoff wall and hydraulic gradient control system.
+The potentially reduced time to meet GWPS relative to IEPA-Approved Alternative 1 is expected be offset by the time required to design and permit the Alternative 3 groundwater cutoff wall and hydraulic gradient control system.
+The ability of Alternative 3 to effectively reduce groundwater cutoff wall into a low-permeability geologic unit beneath the OWAP (presumably bedrock).

-The CBR alternatives (Alternatives 2A and 2B) achieve long-term source control, but present short-term environmental risk associated with implementation.
-The primary source of groundwater impacts (CCR) would remain in place during implementation, allowing transport of lithium and molybdenum into the groundwater throughout the extended permitting and implementation timeframe (7 to 12 years, depending on permitting requirements).
+The CBR alternatives (Alternatives 2A and 2B) may achieve long-term source control, but present short-term environmental risk associated with implementation.
+The primary source of groundwater impacts (CCR) would remain in place during implementation, allowing transport of arsenic, lithium, and molybdenum into the groundwater throughout the extended permitting and implementation timeframe (8 to 13 years, depending on permitting requirements).
 Human and environmental receptors would also be exposed to CCR over this timeframe and the secondary source of groundwater impacts would remain after remedy implementation.